jtsage/jtsage-datebox/docs/api/useNewStyle.md

 ---
 title: useNewStyle
-short: Use the new input display style (cleaner, less inconsistency)
+short: Use the new input display style
 modes: [
 	'datebox',
 	'timebox',